 - Understand the legal obligations of consent to treat discussions with patients and describe what this discussion, both oral and written, should include.
 Explain how to minimize risk as it pertains to medical malpractice in the clinical setting.
 Understand the importance of complying with laws in order to protect patients and health care workers in medicine and be able to explain the student’s role in assuring best practices in the clinical setting.

-- Introduce students to their new clinical role and define their daily duties that will be expected of them in the clinical years.
-Explain the upcoming clinical years as far as expectations, work hours and assessment (behavioral competencies and shelf exams) during clerkship rotations and describe your anticipated approach to maintain a healthy lifestyle during this rigorous schedule.
+- Discuss their new role as clerk and define daily duties that will be expected of them in the clinical years.
+Explain the upcoming clinical years as far as expectations, work hours and assessment (behavioral competencies and Shelf exams) during clerkship rotations and describe their anticipated approach to maintain a healthy lifestyle during this rigorous schedule.

-- Synthesize culturally relevant information and develop a course of action based on ethically sound judgment while being aware of your own personal and moral biases.
+- Synthesize culturally relevant information and develop a course of action based on ethically sound judgment while being aware of their own personal and moral biases.